• HOME

 Porto, Ribeira

-Likely one of the most photographed Porto’s neighborhood, it is undoubtedly beautiful.
+Likely one of the most photographed Porto’s neighborhoods, it is undoubtedly beautiful.
 However charming, I found it a little too touristy for my tastes.
-It is without a doubt a must-see in Porto, but there are other districts that I found more appealing and authentic.
+It is, without a doubt, a must-see in Porto, but there are other districts that I found more appealing and authentic.

 Miragaia